-Hugely engaging and intellectually stimulating, the course allows pupils to tackle issues as varied as: whether happiness or pleasure should be the ultimate goal in life, the morality of animal experimentation, genetic engineering, euthanasia and abortion, the value and purpose of human life, various arguments for and against the existence of God, personal identity, the problem of evil, medical ethics and whether the idea of a miracle-working God is a reasonable one ... to name just a few!
+Hugely engaging and intellectually stimulating, the course allows pupils to tackle issues as varied as whether happiness or pleasure should be the ultimate goal in life, the morality of animal experimentation, genetic engineering, euthanasia and abortion, the value and purpose of human life, various arguments for and against the existence of God, personal identity, the problem of evil, medical ethics and whether the idea of a miracle-working God is a reasonable one ... to name just a few!

-A lack of experience in Philosophy and Theology at GCSE should not put off bright and well-motivated pupils.
-A passion and interest in Philosophy, Ethics and Theology are key (and an open mind!).
+A lack of experience in Philosophy and Theology at GCSE should not put off well-motivated pupils.
+An interest in Philosophy, Ethics and Theology is essential.